 Hema joined Watsi on May 23rd, 2016.
-Five years ago, Hema joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Hema's most recent donation supported Ezra, an energetic 11-year-old from Kenya, to fund treatment for his birth condition.
+Seven years ago, Hema joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Hema's most recent donation supported Zerubabel, a 17-month-old baby from Ethiopia, to fund hypospadias treatment so he can grow up healthy.